-23 Essential Ernest Hemingway Quotes About Writing
+23 Essential Quotes From Ernest Hemingway About Writing

 Ask those questions of yourself, then write whatever story comes to mind.

 For this practice, write for fifteen minutes.
-When your time is up, post your practice in the comments section below to get feedback.
+When your time is up, post your practice in the practice box below to get feedback.
 Afterward, feel free to continue working on your story.
-And if you post, please make sure to give feedback to other writers.
+And if you post, please make sure to give feedback to other writers in the comments.